October 7, 2014

 The College of Agriculture hosts a fall and spring career fair each year.
 Over 100 companies attend the fall career fair, providing recruiters with the opportunity to educate students about their organizations, advertise positions and/or interview students for permanent positions or internships.

-The Career Fair is not just for seniors, it is for first year students, sophomores and juniors who are exploring career paths or internship opportunities.
+The Career Fair is not just for seniors.
+It is for first year students, sophomores and juniors who are exploring career paths or internship opportunities.
 The Career Fair is a great way to explore careers, obtain company information and network with future employers and ask questions.
-The only person that is going to get YOU a job or an internship is you - so attend the Career Fair on October 1st!
+The only person that is going to get YOU a job or an internship is you - so attend the Career Fair on October 7th!

 EMPLOYER PANEL DISCUSSION & NETWORKING SESSION

-Our Employer Panel Discussion is the evening before the Career Fair which includes several organizations offering valuable tips and information about attending the Career Fair including resume format, interviewing follow-up correspondence, networking, etiquette protocol and more.
-Plan to attend the Employer Panel Discussion on September 30, 2013 from 5:30-7:00 p.m. in Pfendler Hall 241 (Deans Auditorium).
+Our Employer Panel Discussion (more details on panel participates will be available in September) is the evening before the Career Fair which includes several organizations offering valuable tips and information about attending the Career Fair including resume format, interviewing follow-up correspondence, networking, etiquette protocol and more.
+Plan to attend the Employer Panel Discussion on October 6, 2014 from 5:30-7:00 p.m. in Pfendler Hall 241 (Deans Auditorium).
 Networking session will include the following companies: Companies are being determined and will be listed after September 1st.

 Present your resume – bring copies of your resume detailing your education, experience, skills and campus/community activities concisely.
-Employers recommend visiting with a CCO staff member at their office in Stewart Center, room 194 or attending the Resume Blitz in Lilly Hall lobby on September 30th between 11:00 a.m. - 3:00 p.m. to have your resume critiqued.
+We recommend visiting with a CCO staff member at their office in Young Hall, room 132 or attending the Resume Blitz in AGAD Building 121 on October 6th between 11:00 a.m. - 3:00 p.m. to have your resume critiqued.

 CLARIFY YOUR GOALS